 Before my husband convinced me to try it, I did not believe I would like okra and tomatoes cooked together.
-When I tried it, I didn't just like it—I loved it!
+When I tried it, I didn't just like it — I loved it!
 I was truly surprised at the texture and flavor of this old Southern favorite.
-It is also so easy to prepare.
+It's also so very easy to prepare.

 - Just cut both the okra and tomatoes into small pieces.

 - Add your favorite seasonings.
-For me, it is a little salt and garlic powder.
+For me, it's a little salt and garlic powder.

 - Stew them together on the stove top or in the microwave.

 Nothing could be easier.
-Now that my okra plants are bearing daily, I have plenty of this delicious vegetable to savor.
+When my okra plants are bearing daily, I have plenty of this delicious vegetable to savor.

 4. Vegetable Soup With Okra

 I always include slices of okra in my soup.
 If I don't have any fresh or homegrown okra in my freezer, I buy small bags of it from my grocery store.
-I prefer my own homegrown veggies because I know they are organically grown, but sometimes we must buy them.
-If I have to buy them in season before my own plants are bearing, I prefer to go to a local farmers' market.
-I know the food is fresh, and I get to know the vendors.
+I prefer my own homegrown veggies because I know they are organically grown, but sometimes we have to buy them.
+If I need to buy them in season before my own plants are bearing, I go to a local farmers' market.
+I enjoy getting to know the vendors, and I know the food is fresh.

 5. Okra Soup